Introduction to Online Control

-Classical theories of control differ over the generic control problem formulation \ref{def:generic-control} primarily in one significant aspect: the perturbation model.
-A rough divide between the two leading theories of {\it optimal control} and {\it robust control} is as follows.
+Classical theories of control differ within the generic control problem formulation \ref{def:generic-control} primarily in one significant aspect: the perturbation model.
+A rough divide between the two main theories -- {\it optimal control} and {\it robust control} -- is as follows.

 Optimal control postulates a probabilistic model for the perturbations, which are typically i.i.d. draws from a Gaussian distribution.
-However, other types of distributions can be considered as well.
-As such, the control problem can be re-phrased in a more precise stochastic mathematical program,
+However, other types of distribution can also be considered.
+As such, the control problem can be rephrased in a more precise stochastic mathematical program,

-In contrast, robust control theory plans for the worst case noise from a given set of constraints, denoted $\K$.
+In contrast, robust control theory plans for the worst-case noise from a given set of constraints, denoted $\K$.
 Thus, the robust control problem can be rephrased as the following mathematical program,

 The two formulations have been debated for decades, with pros and cons for each side.
-Optimal control focuses on the average case and many times yields simpler formulations for optimization, resulting in more efficient methods.
-Robust control, on the other hand, allows for more difficult noise models and some amount of model misspecification.
+Optimal control focuses on the average case and often yields simpler formulations for optimization, resulting in more efficient methods.
+Robust control, in contrast, allows for more difficult noise models and some amount of model misspecification.
 However, it is too pessimistic for many natural problems.

-Nonstochastic control theory takes the best of both worlds, simultaneously granting robustness to adversarial noise and allowing the use of optimistic behavior when appropriate, while providing computationally efficient methods.
+Nonstochastic control theory takes the best of both worlds, simultaneously granting robustness to adversarial noise and allowing the use of optimistic behavior when appropriate while providing computationally efficient methods.